OrigamiDream/OrigamiDream/README.md

 🖥 I only use  devices.
 (If you can see the emoji, you are also  user!)

-✈️ I hope to be able to use A100, H100 GPUs as soon as possible.

 🧠 I am trying to figure out main principles of human brain connectome.

 📖 I have developed sLLMs which are specialized in Medicine, and outperformed ChatGPT.